-Only two specimens displayed signs of stress when we examined stress responses to increasing concentrations of sulfate or sulfite ions.
-One ejected acontia and detached its pedal disk when exposed to 6.65g/L (50x) of SSA, and the other detached its pedal disk and retracted its tentacles after exposure to 10x of ASW.
+Only three specimens displayed signs of stress when we examined stress responses to increasing concentrations of sulfate or sulfite ions (Experiment 2).
+One ejected acontia and detached its pedal disk when exposed to 6.65 g/L (50x) of SSA + ASW, and the other detached its pedal disk and retracted its tentacles after exposure to 10x of ASW and 20x of SSI + ASW, respectively.
 The other specimens did not display stress behaviors at any step during this experiment.
-Furthermore, none of our predictors had a significant effect on the stress behaviors: treatment (F(4,240)=0.996, p=0.4104), concentration (F(14,240)=0.999, p=0.4551), and their interaction (F(28,240)=0.999, p=0.4710).
+Furthermore, none of the predictors used in our MANOVA analysis had a significant effect on the stress behaviors: treatment ($F{(4, 528)}$ =0.99436, p=0.4101), concentration ($F{(14, 528)}$ =1.2351, p=0.2454), and their interaction ($F{(28, 528)}$ =0.8069, p=0.7497).

-4. Discussion
+Discussion

-Since none of the responses examined in Experiment 1 differed between treatments, we conclude that SSI+ASW and SSA+ASW do not have a demonstrable effect on photosynthetic efficiency, algal symbiont density, mitotic index, the anemone's metabolic rate, nor the anemone's critical thermal limits, as long as an O_2 saturation > 70 % is maintained during exposure (achieved here with vigorous aeration).
-Of these responses, mitotic index (Fig. 3C) is the only response that, while statistically insignificant, appears to have a difference between SSI/SSA and ASW, which could indicate that exposure to higher concentrations of sulfur lowers the rate of symbiotic algae division, although this will require further study.
-In a parallel study that examined how multiple stressors affected E. diaphana (BAP, ZQ, EMJL unpublished results), SSI induced hypoxia did lead to differences in metabolic rates, critical thermal limits and acclimation response ratios, a commonly used proxy for heat tolerance plasticity (Morley et al., 2019), especially when combined with other stressors.
-As these differences were not observed in this study, where hypoxia was prevented by vigorous aeration, we conclude that any negative effects of SSI exposure stem from hypoxia rather than exposure to the salt itself.
+Since none of the responses examined in Experiment 1 differed between treatments, we conclude that SSI+ASW and SSA+ASW do not have a demonstrable effect on photosynthetic efficiency, algal symbiont density, mitotic index, the anemone's metabolic rate, nor the anemone's critical thermal limits, as long as an O2 saturation >70% is maintained during exposure (achieved here with vigorous aeration).
+Of these responses, metabolic rate (Fig. 3D) is the only response that, while statistically insignificant, could present a difference between SSI/SSA and ASW, which could indicate that exposure to higher sulfate concentrations either decrease metabolic rate or boost the rate of photosynthetic O2 production (Zhang et al. 2020), although this will require further study.
+In a parallel study that examined how multiple stressors affected E. diaphana (Parodi et al. 2024), SSI induced hypoxia did lead to differences in metabolic rates, critical thermal limits and acclimation response ratios, a commonly used proxy for heat tolerance plasticity (Morley et al. 2019), especially when combined with other stressors.
+As these differences were not observed in this study, where hypoxia was prevented by vigorous aeration, we conclude that any negative effects of SSI exposure stem from hypoxia and are not triggered by increased sulfate availability.

-The results of Experiment 2 further support our conclusion that exposure to SSI does not induce stress behaviors in E. diaphana as long as the O_2 saturation remains within the normoxic range.
-None of the SSI-exposed specimens demonstrated a stress behavior during the acute toxicity experiment, causing us to conclude that even a 70x dose (8.75 g/L) of SSI was not stressful, as long as normoxia and a constant salinity were maintained.
-Interestingly, the behavioral stress response, acontia discharge, was only observed in one SSA-treated specimen in Experiment 2 of this study, and has not been observed in other stress trials in E. diaphana or other anemones (Laetz & Verberk, 2024, BAP, ZQ, EMJL unpublished results).
-Therefore, we hypothesize that this behavior is unrelated to the experiments we conducted here, and more likely related to some other attribute of that individual.
+The results of Experiment 2 further support our conclusion that exposure to SSI does not induce stress behaviors in E. diaphana as long as the O2 saturation remains within the normoxic range.
+Only one (20x) of the SSI-exposed specimens demonstrated a stress behavior during the acute toxicity experiment, causing us to conclude that even a 70x dose (8.669 g/L) of SSI was not stressful, as long as normoxia and a constant salinity are maintained.
+Interestingly, acontia discharge, was only observed in one SSA-treated specimen in Experiment 2 of this study, and has not been observed in other stress trials in E. diaphana or other anemones (Laetz and Verberk 2024; Parodi et al. 2024).
+Therefore, we hypothesize that this behavior is unrelated to the experimentand is more likely caused by some other factor affecting that individual.